Rue Morgue (magazine): Staff

 Founder and former editor-in-chief Rodrigo Gudiño serves as the company president.
-As of March 2017, the executive editor is Andrea Subissati; contributing editor Monica S. Kuebler oversees book features and reviews; online managing editor William J. Wright handles news and reviews on Rue-Morgue.com; operations manager Mariam Bastani handles customer service and ensures that all weekly office operations are running smoothly; editorial assistant Maddi McGillvray reviews and edits the final prints of the magazine during production and is a frequent contributor to the website; music editor Aaron von Lupton oversees music features and reviews, and games editor Evan Millar oversees video game and tabletop game features and reviews.
-The art director is Andrew Wright.
+As of March 2017, the executive editor is Andrea Subissati; contributing editor Monica S. Kuebler oversees book features and reviews; online managing editor William J. Wright handles news and reviews on Rue-Morgue.com; operations manager Patricia Damen handles customer service and ensures that all weekly office operations are running smoothly; and music editor Aaron von Lupton oversees music features and reviews.
+The art director is Shane Mills.

 Some of the magazine's reviewers and feature writers are Michael Gingold, John W. Bowen, Paul Corupe, Sean Plummer, Gary Pullin, Aaron Von Lupton and Kaci Hansen, who publishes under the moniker "The Homicidal Homemaker".

 Rue Morgue International publishes and maintains offices in the United Kingdom, Germany, France, and Mexico.
 Gudiño was the magazine's first editor-in-chief; he was followed by Jovanka Vuckovic, then Dave Alexander, who stepped down in 2017.
 The Rue Morgue logo was created by former art director Gary Pullin, and first appeared on the cover of the seventh issue.